-An objection to any claim may be interposed by the Estate Representative, on behalf of the Debtors, within 120 days after the Effective Date or such later date as may be fixed by the Bankruptcy Court.
+An objection to any claim may be interposed by the Estate Representative (or a subcommittee thereof), on behalf of the Debtors, within 120 days after the Effective Date or such later date as may be fixed by the Bankruptcy Court.
 Any claim for which an objection has been interposed will be an Allowed Claim to the extent the objection is determined in favor of the holder of the claim.